-You must complete a bingo sheet with names of other players who possess characteristics listed on the sheet.
+Summary: You must complete a bingo sheet with names of other players who possess the characteristics listed on the sheet.

-Variation: Use another Bingo sheet, instead of characteristics, each box will have a sentence stem that another person can complete, such as “If I won the lottery, I would…” Have players mingle around the room, and after having a short conversation about one of the sentence stems, they can sign each other’s sheets and fill in the blank.
-The game ends when everyone has filled in their sheets, or when time runs out.
+- Instead of traits, each bingo box should have a sentence starter that another player can complete, such as “If I won the lottery, I would…” Have players mingle around the room.
+After having a short conversation about one of the sentence starters, players can sign each other’s sheets.

-How did it feel when somebody had the same/different thing than you have?
+- How does it feel when somebody has the same/different thing than you have?

-How did you approach people to ask them?
+- How did you approach people to ask them a question?